Fire and rescue services

 Ticks are common in country areas from April to October.

-Waterborne, foodborne and other infectious diseases are common.
+Waterborne, foodborne and other infectious diseases are present.

 They include: